FOLLGAD/week-picker/README.md

 # week-picker

-> Week-picker is an *ISO-8601* compliant picker for easily selecting weeks.
+> Week-picker is an *ISO-8601* picker for easily selecting weeks.

 # Requirements